Have you heard the story about the hackers who used a fish tank to steal data from a casino?

 In a recent Verizon report on mobile security in the US, two fifths of respondents admitted they’d sacrificed IoT security to “get the job done”.
 Getting products to market quickly and making sure you protect them don’t always go hand in hand.

 But here’s the thing.
 The group in the Verizon report who had sacrificed security were almost twice as likely to have suffered an attack against an IoT device.
-That’s why striking a balance between speed and security is key to IoT success.
+That’s why striking a balance between speed and security is so important to IoT success.

 After all, bad actors can be creative in their attempts to glean valuable data.
 Hacking a casino’s fish tank isn’t the only outlandish story that has circulated in the press.
 There have been others about hacked dolls and teddy bears gathering personal information from unsuspecting children.